EduMIPS64/edumips64/readme.md

 A distribution of JUnit 4 and JavaHelp is included in the libs/ directory of the git reposiory, but not in the source tarball.

-this project uses Travis CI for continuous integration (https://travis-ci.org/lupino3/edumips64).
+This project uses Travis CI for continuous integration (https://travis-ci.org/lupino3/edumips64).

 Main Ant targets